NoahRJohnson/AutoRover/README.md

 See my [Thesis](https://github.com/NoahRJohnson/Thesis/blob/master/main.pdf) for a detailed look into the project.

 To use the auto_rover ROS package, simply copy auto_rover into the src folder of your catkin workspace, and then run 'catkin_make' and 'catkin_make install' from your workspace folder.
+You should then be able to roslaunch the different launch files.
+You will need to have [this](https://github.com/NoahRJohnson/differential-drive) differential_drive package installed, as well as the robot_localization package.

 To use the Arduino sketch, download the modified rosserial package [here](https://github.com/NoahRJohnson/rosserial).
 Then use 'rosrun rosserial_arduino make_libraries.py /path/to/sketchbook/libraries/' to construct the ros_lib Arduino library.
 This modified version of rosserial supports the use of PROG_MEM string constants, which save dynamic memory on the Arduino.
 Also install the [NewPing]() library into your sketchbook/libraries folder.
 Now you should be good to go, so open rover_sketch.ino in the Arduino IDE, connect your Arduino board with a USB printer cable, and upload the program.